michael-brennan2005/mermaid/PLAN.md

 TODO: code quality - alloc vs gpa for std.mem.Allocator

 # Strategic scratchpad - stuff im working on rn
+- Refactoring
+    - Do not share any code w/ 2d and 3d - giving myself a month minimum ban from trying to figure out commonalities
+    - Small iterations, always have something working and on-screen

+# Strategic scratchpad - archive

 - 3D shader is now deffo broken because we dont have camera
     - Also, you could like, radically simplify the code for testing/debugging, comment out a LOT